 Air circulation in offices can be impeded by partitions.
 Try raising the base of these further off the floor, or occasionally moving their position.
 If you work in an older building without air conditioning, keep windows and doors open whenever possible, and use or enquire about installing ceiling fans.
-Standing fans also help to pull in fresh air from outside and keep it circulating.
+Standing fans also help pull in fresh air from outside and keep it circulating.

 Try to get out of the office on your lunch breaks – preferably somewhere with good natural ventilation.
-Even a walk round the block should help; if your building is “sick”, chances are that the indoor pollution is worse than outside.
+Even a walk round the block should help; if your building is “sick”, chances are the indoor pollution is worse than that outside.

 Meet your building manager